TN 7 (08-12)

 HGPS; Hutchinson-Gilford Syndrome; Progeria Syndrome; Progeria of Childhood

 Hutchinson-Gilford Progeria Syndrome (HGPS) is a rare genetic condition that produces rapid aging in children.
 Affected children typically look normal at birth and in early infancy, but then grow more slowly than other children grow and do not gain weight at the expected rate (failure to thrive).
 Over time, they develop a characteristic facial appearance, hair loss, aged-looking skin, joint abnormalities, and a loss of fat under the skin.
+Severe hardening of the arteries (arteriosclerosis) begins in childhood occurs at a young age.
 This condition does not disrupt intellectual development or the development of motor skills such as sitting, standing, and walking.
 People with HGPS do not develop other disease processes associated with aging such as increased tumor formation, cataract development, or dementia.

 DIAGNOSTIC TESTING, PHYSICAL FINDINGS, AND ICD-9-CM CODING